Lucy Grig

-Lucy Grig is a Senior Lecturer in Roman History and Head of Classics at the University of Edinburgh.
+Lucy Grig is Professor of the History of Late Antiquity and a former Head of Classics (2019-2022) at the University of Edinburgh.

 Career

 Grig was a lecturer at the University of Reading from 2000 to 2004, with a break during 2001 to 2002 to be a Rome Scholar at the British School at Rome.
 She is a member of the Governing Board of the International Late Antiquity Network, and previously a member of the committee for the Society for the Promotion of Roman Studies.
 Grig is an editor for Late Antiquity for the Oxford Classical Dictionary.

 She was awarded a prestigious British Academy Mid-Career Fellowship for the academic year 2016-17, in order to pursue the project 'Popular Culture and the End of Antiquity in Southern Gaul, c.
 400-550'.

 In October 2017 she was part of the expert panel for Radio 4's In Our Time episode on Constantine and in November 2014 for the episode on Aesop.